Hazel (TV series): Reception

+Hazel originally aired on NBC on Thursdays at 9:30 p.m.
 The show's first season placed fourth in the 1961-1962 Nielsen's ratings.
+By the end of second season the ratings had slipped from 4 (27.7 share) to 15 (25.1 share) and then to 22 (22.8 share) for the third season, 42 (31.3 share) for the fourth season, and 56 (30.2 share) for the fifth season.

 Shirley Booth received two Emmy Awards (1962 and 1963) for Hazel, and a nomination for her third season (1964).
+During her acceptance speech for her first Emmy, she exclaimed, "Boy, this is a doozy!," one of her catchphrases from the show.
 Booth also received a Golden Globe nomination for Best TV Star (1964) and two posthumous nominations for the TV Land Award, Favorite Made-for-TV Maid (2004 and 2006).

-ABC loosely copied the Hazel theme in the 1962-1963 series Our Man Higgins about an English butler of a suburban American family.
-Stanley Holloway played the lead role with Audrey Totter and Frank Maxwell.

-Hazel was an initial success.
-By the end of the second season the ratings had slipped from 4 to 15 and then to 22 for the third season.
-When NBC canceled the series in the spring of 1965, Hazel had fallen out of the top 30 programs.
-CBS picked up the series for the 1965-1966 season, and made a number of cast changes.
-Buntrock remained in the cast as Harold Baxter; DeFore and Blake were dropped and replaced with Fulmer and Borden.
-Child actress Julia Benjamin was added to the cast as Susie Baxter.
-The ratings did not improve and in the spring of 1966 CBS canceled the series.
+Nevertheless, while most critics praised Booth’s performance, they generally panned the show itself.
+The New York Times described Booth as “the latest member of the Sardi aristocracy to go West in pursuit of those satisfying film residuals” and described the first episode as a “vidpix all the way, but hard as they tried, the California minions couldn’t quite extinguish Miss Booth’s warmth.”
+The Hollywood Reporter praised Booth, but described the show as "an amiable entry, about par for the course, but without anything special (at least in the opener) that is likely to make it a winner in the increasingly grim ratings competition."
+Variety was even more critical: "The comedy in this Screen Gems opus is so banal and so shamelessly contrived that it can only be exasperating to the adult mind….
+The series shapes as a comedown for Miss Booth."

 According to Playbill a New York City reading of Hazel, a musical based on Ted Key's cartoon character and the 1961-1966 TV sitcom, was scheduled for October 24–25, 2014, at the June Havoc Theatre, directed by Lucie Arnaz.

 Syndication

+In 1966, Screen Gems announced that it would syndicate Hazel in January 1967 and that it had sold syndication packages to television stations in New York York, Los Angeles, Washington, DC, and Baltimore.
 Hazel was seen in syndicated reruns on some local stations, mainly during the 1970s.
 Since then it has occasionally aired on some stations.
 On cable, Hazel aired on TBS from 1980 to 1986.
-It also aired on TV Land from 2002-2003.
-In 2011, it aired on Antenna TV and starting in 2015, it aired weekday mornings on FETV - Family Entertainment Television, GAC Family and GAC Living.
+It also aired on TV Land in 2002-2003.
+In 2011, it aired on Antenna TV, and starting in 2015, it aired weekday mornings on FETV - Family Entertainment Television, GAC Family and GAC Living.